tayloraswift/swift-dom/Sources/HTML/docs.docc/Getting started.md

 overload, which applies any associated attributes to the **outermost** element.

 >   Note:
->   This interface applies attributes to the outermost element because that is the hardest
+>   The DSL applies attributes to the outermost element because that makes it easier for you to
->   markup pattern to express without the elision syntax.
-To aid readability of code that uses
+>   style the markup structure with CSS.
+To aid the readability of the DSL, there is no
->   the DSL, there is no equivalent syntax for applying attributes to the innermost element.
+>   equivalent syntax for applying attributes to the innermost element.

 ### Encoding unsafe content